nusofthq/avchat-documentation/wordpress-community-pro.md

   First, you will need the two archives downloaded from your client area:

-  * AVChat 3.0 Build xxxx.zip (contains media server files for Red5/FMIS/Wowza and AVChat Standalone)
+  * **AVChat 3.0 Build xxxx.zip** (contains media server files for Red5/FMIS/Wowza and AVChat Standalone)
-  * avchat3_wordpress_plugins_pro.zip (contains 1 plugin for WordPress 4.x)
+  * **avchat3_wordpress_plugins_pro.zip** (contains 1 plugin for WordPress 4.x)

   <img src="/assets/images/wordpress_images/downloaded_archives.png" class="img-responsive"/>

-  Extract the 2 archives somewhere on your computer and follow Steps 1.1 and 1.2 mentioned below.
+  Save and extract the archives somewhere on your computer.

   <h2 id="media-server-app">Setting up the media server application</h2>
   {% include media-server-app.md %}
   <h2 id="plugin">Plugin installation</h2>
   To install the plugin, you will need to be logged in as admin on your website.
 Once logged in:

-  1. Go to the plugins page, section <kbd>Add New</kbd> in your WordPress backend:
+  1. Go to the **Plugins** page, section **Add New** in your WordPress backend:
   <img src="/assets/images/wordpress_images/plugins_section.png" class="img-responsive"/>

   2. Press the <kbd>Upload Plugin</kbd> button:
   <img src="/assets/images/wordpress_images/upload_plugin.png" class="img-responsive"/>

   3. Press <kbd>Choose File</kbd> and select the avchat3_wordpress_plugins_pro.zip file:
   <img src="/assets/images/wordpress_images/select_archive.png" class="img-responsive"/>

   4. Press <kbd>Install Now</kbd> and wait for the setup to finish:
   <img src="/assets/images/wordpress_images/install_now.png" class="img-responsive"/>

-  Before activating the plugin, you will have to upload the AVChat files on your server.
+  Before activating the plugin, you will have to upload the AVChat client files on your server.
 To do so, you will need FTP (or SFTP) access to your server.

   <div class="alert alert-info">
     If you are not sure how to access your server using FTP, it's better to contact your Hosting Company.